SubhamRath/SRAM/README.md

 # SRAM
-Design of a ultra LV 6T full CMOS SRAM (1k x 32bit) using open souce memory compiler OpenRAM using SCMOS Technology
+Design of a 6T full CMOS SRAM (1k x 32bit) using open souce memory compiler OpenRAM using SCMOS Technology
 # What is SRAM ?
 - Static random-access memory is a type of random-access memory that uses latching circuitry to store each bit.
 SRAM is volatile memory; data is lost when power is removed.
 The term    static differentiates SRAM from DRAM which must be periodically refreshed.
 - The data storage cell, i.e., the 1-bit memory cell in static RAM arrays, invariably